msl0/tfpro-challenges/challenge-5/Readme.md

   * One EC2 in `subnet-subnet1` (whose subnet id was fetched in Task 2).
   * Second EC2 in `subnet-subnet2`(whose subnet id was fetched in Task 2).

+> [!NOTE]
+> You need to reference to subnet_id by querying data source.
+No hardcoding.

 ### Task 4 - Create Security Group